Certified Executive Pastry Chef®

-- Minimum Work Experience: Three years as a Pastry Chef in charge of food production in a foodservice operation.
+- Minimum Work Experience: Five years as a Pastry Chef in charge of food production in a foodservice operation.
 Must have supervised at least three full time people in the preparation of food.
 Experience must be within the past 10 years.
 Employment Documentation Forms

 Understanding the Certification Process

 Submit initial application and documentation of requirements to ACF for approval by: E-mail (preferred): email@example.com or Fax: (904) 940-0742 or Mail to: American Culinary Federation, Inc., Attn: Certification Department, 180 Center Place Way, St. Augustine, FL 32095.